 Students create notebooks.
 While younger children's notebooks are likely going to feature more drawings and less writing, those of older students will include sections where they write out vocabulary words, idioms, and grammatical information.

 Each lesson includes other components that vary from lesson to lesson.
 There are a variety of activities from which to choose; these reinforce the lesson content but are not essential.
-Activities are often coordinated around a theme such as a story book that relates to France.
+Activities are often coordinated around a theme such as a storybook that relates to France.
 Examples of some activities are "Read The Giraffe That Walked to Paris by Nancy Milton.
-Try and say the French wrods with their proper French pronunciations...."
+Try and say the French words with their proper French pronunciations...."
 "Study the difference in climate between northern France and southern France...."